wisniewski94/llemonstack/docs/NOTES.md

 ## TODO

+- [ ] Switch n8n import to run command in existing container
+- [ ] Create export script for n8n workflows to shared folder, use --decrypted flag
+- [ ] Rebuild n8n examples with pre-configured credentials

+  - after init, the first import of examples should just work and have all the local host passwords properly set

 - [x] Always prep supabaseEnv before doing anything else
   - fixes issue with update script not pulling images
 - [x] Convert to new runCommands API